spencer411/2021_Bioinformatics_Fellowship/README.md

 This dataset consists of 19 _Lactobacillales_ isolates.
 Members of this genus (_Enterococcus_) have the potential to be pathogenic and carry antibotic resistance genes.
 You can read more about the genomes collected on the space station here: [Bharadwaj_et_al.pdf](https://github.com/spencer411/2021_Bioinformatics_Fellowship/files/6591772/Bharadwaj_et_al.pdf)

 2. _Salmonella enterica_ Serovar Enteritidis isolates associated with outbreaks in Brazil.
 This dataset consists of 30 _S.
-Enteritidis_ isolates originating from both patients and food sources during outbreaks that occured between 1999 and 2006 in Brazil.
+Enteritidis_ isolates originating from both patients and food sources during outbreaks that occured between 1999 and 2006.
 You can read more about the genomes here: [Cao_et_al.pdf](https://github.com/spencer411/2021_Bioinformatics_Fellowship/files/6592061/Cao_et_al.pdf)

 3. Fifty species and 25 subspecies of the genus _Staphylococcus_.
 This dataset consists of 64 type strains representing 50 species in the genus _Staphylococcus_ from the National Collection of Type Cultures, United